HistoryData

 30 November 1818

-Original reparations owed
+Original reparations obligation

-700 million francs francs
+700 million francs

-Remaining debt at congress
+Remaining debt at Congress

-332 million francs francs
+332 million francs

-265 million francs francs
+265 million francs

 By the Numbers